elucian/bee/syntax/overview.md

 **Naming**

 Bee uses diverse identifiers names to _data types_.
 It uses ASCII characters and numbers or Unicode symbols.
 Most predefined data types have a longer name and a code.
 You can use both to represent a type.
-They are synonyms (alias) to the same data type.
+Lonf names are synonyms (alias) to the short name.

 **examples:**
 ```
-Z(32)   // primitive type: long integer
+Z(64)   // primitive type: long integer
+Integer // same as Z(64)

-Q(5.2)  // primitive type: precision 0.25
+Q(50.12) // primitive type: precision 0.0002
+Rational // same as Q(50.12)

 File    // composite type: text file
 List    // composite type: list of values
-∠ ⊡ ↗   // geometric type: angle, dot, vector
 ```

 Bee use 2 kind of data types: